JerBouma/FinanceDatabase/README.md

 - `select_other(product)` - gives either all Futures, all Moneymarkets or all Options.
 - `search_products(database, query, new_database=None)` - with input from the above functions, this function searching for specific values in the summary of the product (i.e. the query 'sustainable')

-If you want additional information about each function you can use the build-in help function of Python.
-For example `help(show_options)` returns a general description, the possible input parameters and the what is returned as output.
+For additional information about each function you can use the build-in help function of Python.
+For example `help(show_options)` returns a general description, the possible input parameters and what is returned as output.

 ## Examples